 Anything creamy on noodles is comfort food, to me.
-And this dish is comfort food at it's best because it seems sorta fancy, but really isn't.
+And this dish is comfort food at it's best because it seems sort of fancy, but really isn't.
 Plus, it tastes divine.
 For another comfort food classic, try Easy Stove Top Mac & Cheese

 My little tip of the day: When cooking noodles or pasta, if I'm serving a vegetable on the side such as broccoli, I will toss the broccoli into the pot with the boiling noodles during the last 3-5 minutes of cooking.
 The broccoli turns out perfectly blanched and I don't have to get out another pot. (which is always appreciated by my clean up guy, aka husband).
 I also do this with fresh green beans, which is a perfect side for stroganoff.

-- 1 lb boneless skinless, chicken breast, cut into strips
+- 1 lb chicken breast, cut into strips skinless, boneless

 - 1 small onion diced